microsoftgraph/microsoft-graph-docs.zh-CN/api-reference/beta/api/printershare-list-jobs.md

       "createdDateTime": "2020-02-04T00:00:00.0000000Z",
       "createdBy": {},
       "status": {
-        "processingState": "completed",
+        "state": "completed",
-        "processingStateDescription": "The print job has completed successfully and no further processing will take place."
+        "description": "The print job has completed successfully and no further processing will take place.", "details" : [],
+        "isAcquiredByPrinter": true
       }
     }
   ]